SUI-Components/adevinta-spain-components/components/tool/taskManager/README.md

 } = useTaskManagerContext()
 ```

-Each of these methods allow to perform a specific interaction with the system, let's see them on detail.
+Each of these methods allows to perform a specific interaction with the system, let's see them on detail.

 ### runSimpleTask